Accession of Albania to the European Union: Chronology of relations with the European Union

 In May 2019, European Commissioner Johannes Hahn reiterated this recommendation.
 However, in June the EU General Affairs Council decided to postpone their decision on opening negotiations to October, due to objections from a number of countries including the Netherlands and France.
 The decision was vetoed again in October.
 On 25 March 2020, the Council of the European Union decided to open accession negotiations, which was endorsed by the European Council the following day.

+In December 2022, Prime Minister Edi Rama hosted the 2022 EU-Western Balkans summit in Tirana.

+On 13 September 2023, during her State of the European Union address, President of the European Commission, Ursula von der Leyen stated that the future of the Western Balkans was "in our Union".

+On 25 September 2024, the EU announced the decoupling of Albania from North Macedonia on the EU accession path, due to the disputes between North Macedonia and Bulgaria around the Bulgarian minority in North Macedonia, which had delayed further talks.
+Following the decision on the decoupling of their processes, the EU opened negotiations on cluster 1 (Fundamentals) with Albania separately on 15 October 2024.

+On 19 November 2024, Albania and the European Union signed a Security and Defence Partnership.

+On 17 December 2024, the EU opened negotiations on cluster 6 (External relations) with Albania.
+On 14 April 2025, negotiations were opened on cluster 2 (Internal market), and on 22 May 2025, also on cluster 3 (Competitiveness and Inclusive Growth).

+In May 2025, Marta Kos, the European Commissioner for Enlargement, reported that the opening of Cluster 4 (Green agenda and sustainable connectivity) and Cluster 5 (Resources, agriculture and cohesion) was scheduled for June.
+However, the sixth intergovernmental conference only later took place in September 16, with only Cluster 4 being opened.

+Albania opened negotiations on Cluster 5 on 17 November 2025 and is expected to begin the final phase of negotiations (i.e. closing the chapters) from 2026, aiming to conclude negotiations by 2027.

 Visa liberalisation process

 On 1 January 2008 the visa facilitation and readmission agreements between Albania and the EU entered into force.

 Albania received a road map from the EU for further visa liberalisation with Schengen countries in June 2008.

 Albania started issuing biometric passports on 24 May 2009, which were designed to comply with EU guidelines.
-On 8 November 2010 the Council of the European Union approved visa-free travel to the EU for citizens of Albania.
+On 8 November 2010 the Council of the European Union approved visa-free travel to the Schengen Area for citizens of Albania.
 The decision entered into force on 15 December 2010.